Roigaard/coriolis/character-creation/create-character.md

    3. Modify reputation (if needed)
    4. Select starting gear (free, does not cost money)
    5. Choose relationships to other PC.
    6. Choose personal problem.
-The problem is a source of extra XP.
+The problem is a source of [XP][xp].
    7. Choose one other PC to be your *Buddy*.
-The buddy is a source of extra XP.
+The buddy is a source of [XP][xp].
 3. Distribute [attribute](../SkillsAndAttributes.md) points
    1. Normal human range is 1-5
    2. Must assign 2-4 points to each (5 for Concept attribute)
-4. Calcuate Hit Points (HP) and Mind Points (MP)
+4. Calcuate derived attributes
    1. HP = Strength + Agility
    2. MP = Wits + Empathy
+   3. Max encumbrance = 2 x Strength
 5. Distribute [Skill](../SkillsAndAttributes.md) points
    1. Normal human range is 0-5
    2. Must assign at most 1 point to each skill (3 to concept skills)
+   3. At least one skill point is required to use an *advanced* skill.
 6. Determine the [Icon](../Icons.md) under which you are born.
    1. Note *icon* talent on character sheet.
-   2. The icon is a source of extra XP.
+   2. The icon is a source of [XP][xp].
 7. Choose crew position.

 Lastly, choose a name.

-> Abdalar, Amirah, Havima, Iosop, Masruq, Sani, Asour, Barika, Fatma, Naim, Omran, Yaqub, Abbud, Ghazi, Inas, Jibril, Yarah, Zinah, Esam, Izzaldin, Minnah, Nada, Radwa, Ubaid
+> Abdalar, Amirah, Havima, Iosop, Masruq, Sani, Asour, Barika, Fatma, Naim, Omran, Yaqub, Abbud, Ghazi, Inas, Jibril, Yarah, Zinah, Esam, Izzaldin, Minnah, Nada, Radwa, Ubaid, Abidah, Kef, Shakir, Salah, Sorbul, Waga, Dhakir, Dunyana, Ghazalah, Hanbal, Ithar, Nadir

 ## Background